Matheusm25/mth-text-compressor/README.md

 # mthCompressor

-  This is a text compressor that i made based on Huffman coding, where i turn the characters in the file to bits, in a way that i can do the reverse process.
+  This is a text compressor that I made based on Huffman coding, where I turn the characters in the file to bits, in a way that I can do the reverse process.

 ## How it works: